Skip to content

 1. Start and quit TexWorks.
 (This creates the dictionary directory for the next steps.)

-2. Download the dictionary files en_GB.dic and en_GB.aff, there are copies here at Exeter.
+2. Download the dictionary files en_GB.dic and en_GB.aff.
+For convenience there are copies in a zipped directory here:

 3. Copy both dictionary files to the folder: /usr/share/myspell/dicts (This will typically require administrative privileges.)